-I can remember the first day it happened.
+I can remember the first day of my motherhood identity crisis.
 It was 2007.
 Miley Cyrus was still a normal human being.
 I was a new mom to a very colicky newborn whom would projectile vomit every time she was breastfed.
 Blogs and parenting books were on the rise, and all I knew to do in an immediate nature was cling on to some vaguely appealing form of parenting and hold on tight, almost like choosing a motherhood identity for myself at a checkout line.

 My husband came home to sobbing wife in a living room full of unfolded towels on the floor, a book in my lap and a laptop in the other, and a screaming baby in an infant seat, and me viciously trying to figure out online what was wrong with my baby when I KNEW.